Solving Semi-Supervised Few-Shot Learning from an Auto-Annotation Perspective: Acknowledgements

-This work is supported by CK Foundation, Plato Initiative, Science and Technology Development Fund of Macau SAR (0067/2024/ITP2), University of Macau (SRG2023-00044-FST), and the Institute of Collaborative Innovation.
+This work was supported by the Science and Technology Development Fund of Macau (0058/2025/RIA2, 0067/2024/ITP2), the University of Macau (SRG2023-00044-FST), the Institute of Collaborative Innovation, and CK Foundation.
 The authors thank Pardis Taghavi for discussions, the CSE Department at Texas A\&M University, and the advanced computing resources and consultation provided by Texas A\&M High Performance Research Computing (HPRC).
+Part of this work used the Delta system at the National Center for Supercomputing Applications [award OAC 2005572] through allocation [CIS250837, CIS250928] from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.

 {